The GOR novels of John Norman: Better or Worse than Terry Goodkind?

 “It is my understanding Betty Ballantine line-edited them [the Gor novels] to a very high degree, and that’s why they seem almost well-written.
 But Don Wollheim agreed not to edit the damned things, and that’s when they became decreasingly imaginative, more about fringe-politics than about adventure (sexual or otherwise), and extremely badly written” (22).

 Norman's switch from Ballantine to DAW occurred after his seventh Gor novel.
 Although I wish there was a confirmed source for Salmonson's remark, which she herself is obviously getting second-hand, I still suspect this allegation is true.
 Betty Ballantine did do such heavy editing for certain authors -- Katherine Kurtz comes to mind.
-It's entirely possible that, by his eight book, Norman felt so successful that when he made the switch to DAW, he could demand complete freedom from editorial intervention.
+It's entirely possible that, by his eighth book, Norman felt so successful that when he made the switch to DAW, he could demand complete freedom from editorial intervention.

 What truly converted me into Received Opinion, though, were Lester del Rey's five reviews of GOR novels.
 These I only discovered recently.
 Lester's first review was on Priest-Kings of Gor.
 Like me, this novel deeply impressed him, and he confesses his excitement over the direction of Norman's future career.

 Yet this excitement didn't last long.
 Reviewing Assassins of Gor (#5), he starts complaining that Norman "seems also to desire desperately to lay waste his talents in pursuit of his dream of bilge messages” (121).
-After that, the comments get darker and more irritated for books #6 and #7, and finally Lester unleashes his full fury for his review of Hunters of Gor (#8), the first title from DAW.
+After that, the comments get darker and more irritated for books #6 and #7, and finally Lester unleashes his full fury for his review on Hunters of Gor (#8), the first title from DAW.
 According to him, this "novel isn’t worth bothering with, on any level.
 A pity DAW picked up where Ballantine Books left off” (143).

 So that's the situation.
 On the basis of his early work, Norman achieved great popularity and a readership, and that early work was improved by quality editing from Ballantine Books.
-After Norman's "Men's Lib" rhetoric kept increasing, however, to the detriment of the novels, the newly arrived Judy-Lynn del Rey allowed his contract to lapse.
+After Norman's "Men's Lib" rhetoric kept increasing, however, to the detriment of the novels, the newly arrived Judy-Lynn del Rey let his contract to lapse.
 Then Norman, no doubt with a chip on his shoulder, transitioned to DAW Books.
 There he demanded complete freedom from editorial intervention, which then left his worst instincts to go unchecked.
 Nothing could stop him from going full Norman at that point, at least until the mid-1980s when the S&S market collapsed and Betsy Wollheim replaced her father as editor of DAW Books.

 One more thing of interest.
 Besides the strong quality of writing in Priest-Kings of Gor, both Lester del Rey and Salmonson provide their own reasons for Norman's popularity.
 For Lester, who admits the talent, Norman is the first writer since Burroughs to capture what was original and lively about planetary romance and the John-Carter-of-Mars novels.
 For Salmonson, who refuses to admit the talent, at least not anymore, she explains Gor's female readership (and it did exist) through female-led interests in power-based sex, a subject they could find handled nowhere else in SFF fiction.